SiRong-github/Tetris/README.md

    Tetris pieces for Simple Tetris.

 # Testing

-Open the file in IntelliJ or Eclipse and run the Driver program.
+## Changing Test Case

-To change the test case, simply change DEFAULT_PROPERTIES_PATH in the Driver program (inside the utility package) to one of the test cases in the properties folder.
+Head to the Driver Program in the utility folder and change DEFAULT_PROPERTIES_PATH to one of the test cases in the properties folder.

+## In the Terminal
+javac -cp lib/JGameGrid.jar -d out src/*/*.java
+java -cp out:lib/JGameGrid.jar:properties:sprites src.utility.Driver